dalong0514/selfstudy/006英文知识/201901Paper/2019033How_Smart_Connected2015.md

-# 2019033-How Smart, Connected Products Are Transforming Companies
+# How Smart, Connected Products Are Transforming Companies
 Michael E. Porter James E. Heppelmann
 From the October 2015 Issue